Where to Hunt Game Birds

 Land administered by Department of Conservation and District Councils requires hunters to gain permission and permits before they hunt.

-Forestry companies also require hunters to obtain permission and they provide permits to enter their forests to hunt during the game bird season.
+Forestry companies also require hunters to obtain permits to enter their forests to hunt during the game bird season.
+Fish & Game can supply permits for weekend hunting on OneFortyOne (OFO), and Tasman Pine Forests Ltd (TPFL) forest estates.
+Hunters can also get their own season permits for hunting within OFO forests.

 Forests are closed to hunting during weekdays and the spring and summer months.